 Column lifetimes can be extended using sample preparation techniques.
-You should avoid or minimize introduction of organic materials, particulates, salts and heavy metals into the column by either the mobile phase or samples.
+You should avoid or minimize introduction of organic materials, particulates, salts, acids (or acidic samples) and heavy metals into the column by either the mobile phase or samples.
 The type of possible contaminants will determine the sample preparation technique(s).
 Please review the sample preparation products available from Transgenomic on our website (www.transgenomic.com) in the Chromatography - Solid Phase Extraction section.